whisthq/vm-scripts/README.md

 # Fractal Computers Setup Scripts

 This repository contains the Fractal PowerShell and Bash scripts that get launched at creation of a cloud computer to set it up in a specific configuration, or when a user sets up their personal computer for peer-to-peer streaming.
 The cloud scripts can be toggled from a selection on the Fractal website in the cloud computer creation page, and are then fed to the Azure SDK when the VM gets created.
-A combination of many scripts can be selected.
+A combination of many scripts can be run.

-## Windows DPI Scripts

-The DPI scripts, `dpi96.ps1` and `dpi144.ps1`, get run by calling `run-dpi.ps1` by the webserver, along with the argument `96` or `144` depending on the respective DPI to set.
-All they perform is changing the DPI of the windows VM they are run on.

-Usage: ```run-dpi.ps1 "96"``` or ```run-dpi.ps1 "144"```

 ## Cloud Setup Scripts

-The general cloud scripts, `cloud.ps1` and `cloud.sh`, always gets installed and sets up the cloud computer for optimal general usage with Fractal.
+The general cloud scripts, `cloud.ps1`, for Windows, and `cloud-0.sh` and `cloud-1.sh`, always gets installed and sets up the cloud computer for optimal general usage with Fractal.
 The following tasks are performed by the general scripts:

 ### Windows Cloud Computers
 - Update Windows